 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 Given the numerous mortgage options, financing a new house can be challenging for many home buyers.
 Each comes with its benefits.
 However, one type of loan worth considering is an assumable mortgage.
 The buyer takes over the seller’s existing mortgage in this borrowing option.
-This can have certain advantages based on your needs as a borrower.assumable mortgage
+This can have certain advantages based on your needs as a borrower and purchase price.
+This article will explore assumable mortgages among other types of mortgages.

-An assumable mortgage is a type of loan that allows the buyer to take over the seller’s mortgage loan and purchase the home.
+An assumable mortgage is a loan program that allows the buyer to take over the seller’s mortgage loan and purchase the home.
 Buyers prefer assumable mortgages because they can take advantage of lower interest rates than current market rates.

 This is especially true if the seller purchased the home with lower interest rates.